 The sheep and goat farmers were responsible for reporting to the NFSA small ruminants older than 18 months that died or were killed on the farm due to disease.
-Employees from Biosirk collected the samples, which consisted of unfixed medulla oblongata and a small part of the cerebellum and midbrain obtained through the foramen magnum using a plastic spoon specially designed for the purpose.
+Employees from Biosirk or inspectors from the NFSA collected the samples, which consisted of unfixed medulla oblongata and part of the cerebellum obtained through the foramen magnum using a plastic spoon specially designed for the purpose.
 The samples were examined at the NVI.